KChitnis/Arch-scripts/README.md

 # Arch-scripts

-Bash scripts to make my life easier on Arch
+Bash scripts to make everyone's life easier on Arch.